• Skip to primary navigation

 Collage image of 2 steps showing fried Maharashtrian chakli placed on a strainer.

-• Knead smooth, crack-free, and stiff dough.
-The dough should be soft but firm enough to hold shape.
-If it's too hard, the chakli will break while shaping when pressed through the chakli maker.
-If it’s too soft, the chakli may absorb more oil and lose its crispiness.
+• If the dough is too hard, the chakli will break while pressing.
+If it's too soft, it will absorb more oil and lose crispiness.

-• If your chakli breaks while shaping it means the dough is dry.
-Sprinkle some water on the dough, knead it again, and start making chakli.
-Do not add too much water.
+• If the chakli breaks while shaping, the dough is too dry.
+Sprinkle a little water, knead again, and continue.

-Why does my chakli break while shaping?
+Why does my bhajani chakli break while shaping?

-How long does chakli last?
+How long does this Maharashtrian chakli last?

 When stored in an airtight container, it stays fresh for 2 weeks.
 I have used butter in the recipe.
 But if you make it with oil, it will stay fresh for a month at room temperature.

-Can I bake chakli instead of frying?
+Can I bake these Mahrashtrian bhajani chakli instead of frying?

 Yes, baking is a healthier alternative.
 Make sure to preheat the oven to 180°C (350°F) for 15 minutes.
 Bake it for 7 minutes, then flip it and bake for another 10 minutes or until brown.
 It took a total of 17 minutes to bake.
 But every oven is different, so keep an eye on it after 15 minutes.

+If you try this recipe, please leave a comment and rating below!
+We'd love to hear your feedback.
 And, consider following me on social media so we can stay connected.
-I’m on Facebook, Pinterest, and YouTube.
+I'm on Facebook, Pinterest, and YouTube!

 Recipe Card